Student alleges former teacher put his hands under her school uniform | CBC News

 Student alleges former teacher put his hands under her school uniform

-Complainant's mom says she spoke to school staff but felt nothing was done
+Another student's mom says she spoke to school staff, felt nothing was done

 WARNING: This story contains distressing details.

-A student described a "private detention" with former teacher Rick Watkins (Despatie) where he allegedly slid his fingers along her leg and under her school skort in court on Wednesday.
+A student described a "private detention" with former teacher Rick Watkins (Despatie) in court on Wednesday, one where he allegedly slid his fingers along her leg and under her school skort.

 "As he was helping me, he placed his hand on my thigh and slipped his hand up just so far that it touched the ends of my underwear," she testified.